TSS Certification Process - TSB 2000 Standard

 training status assigned those participants who are working to meet the operational status

-experience or training for advance standing at a higher certification
+experience, or training, for advance standing at a higher initial certification

 level.